-Note: The use of the signal words DANGER, WARNING, CAUTION and NOTICE with the safety messages.
-The appropriate signal word for each message has been selected using the following guide-lines:
+The signal words DANGER, WARNING and CAUTION determine the seriousness level of the warning messages in this manual.
+The appropriate signal word for each message in this manual has been selected using the following guidelines:

+DANGER -

-- DANGER Indicates an imminently hazardous situation that, if not avoided, will result in death or serious injury.
-This signal word is to be limited to the most extreme situations typically for machine components which, for functional purposes, cannot be guarded. - WARNING Indicates a potentially hazardous situation that, if not avoided, could result in death or serious injury, and includes hazards that are exposed when guards are removed.
-It may also be used to alert against unsafe practices. - CAUTION Indicates a potentially hazardous situation that, if not avoided, may result in minor or moderate injury.
-It may also be used to alert against unsafe practices. - NOTICE Indicates a situation that could result in damage to the machine or other property.
+Indicates an imminently hazardous situation that, if not avoided, will result in death or serious injury.
+This signal word is to be limited to the most extreme situations typically for machine components which, for functional purposes, cannot be guarded.

-If you have any questions not answered in this manual or require additional copies or the manual is damaged, please contact your dealer or Wallenstein, 4144 Boomer Line, St. Clements, ON, N0B 2M0.
-Phone (519) 699-9283 or Fax (519) 699-4146.
+WARNING -

+Indicates a potentially hazardous situation that, if not avoided, could result in death or serious injury, and includes hazards that are exposed when guards are removed.
+It may also be used to alert against unsafe practices.

+CAUTION -

+Indicates a potentially hazardous situation that, if not avoided, may result in minor or moderate injury.
+It may also be used to alert against unsafe practices.

+IMPORTANT - To avoid confusing equipment protection with personal safety messages, a signal word IMPORTANT indicates a situation that if not avoided, could result in damage to the machine.

+NOTE: (plus text) - indicates an additional explanation for an element of information.